The acyclicity of the complex of homologous curves: PL--Morse theory for cell complexes

 \p{Descending links in locally linear cell complexes} Let $X$ be a locally linear cell complex and let $W$ be a quasi--linear PL--Morse function on $X$.
 Let $\sigma \subseteq X$ be a $W$--constant cell.
-We will define three different versions of the descending link $d_W(\sigma)$, and then show that each type of descending link has the same homology as each other type of descending link.
+We will define three different versions of the descending link $d_W(\sigma)$, and then show that all are homotopy equivalent.
 Let $\calR_{\sigma}$ denote the set of all cells $\rho \subseteq X$ such that \begin{itemize} \item $\sigma$ is a face of $\rho$, and \item $W(r) \leq W(\sigma)$ for all $r \in \rho^{(0)}$, with equality if and only if $r \in \sigma$. \end{itemize} \bn The variants of the descending link are as follows.

-\begin{itemize} \item \textit{The facial descending link $d_W^{\face}(\sigma)$.} Let $\rho \in \calR_\sigma$ be a cell and let $\calT(\rho)$ be the set of all faces $\tau \subseteq \rho$ such that $\tau \cap \sigma = \emptyset$.
+\begin{itemize} \item \emph{The facial descending link $d_W^{\face}(\sigma)$.} Let $\rho \in \calR_\sigma$ be a cell and let $\calT(\rho)$ be the set of all faces $\tau \subseteq \rho$ such that $\tau \cap \sigma = \emptyset$.
 We define

-\item \textit{The adjacent descending link $d_W^{\adj}(\sigma)$.} For all $\rho \in \calR_\sigma$, define $V(\rho)$ to be the set of all vertices $v \in \rho^{(0)}$ with $v \not \in \sigma$ such that $v*w$ is an edge of $X$ for some $w \in \sigma$.
+\item \emph{The adjacent descending link $d_W^{\adj}(\sigma)$.} For all $\rho \in \calR_\sigma$, define $V(\rho)$ to be the set of all vertices $v \in \rho^{(0)}$ with $v \not \in \sigma$ such that $v*w$ is an edge of $X$ for some $w \in \sigma$.
 We define

-\item \textit{The total descending link $d_W^{\tot}(\sigma)$.} This is given by
+\item \emph{The total descending link $d_W^{\tot}(\sigma)$.} This is given by

 \end{itemize} \bn Note that there are two inclusions